cncf/tag-env-sustainability/website/content/blog/reducing-your-environmental-impact-with-the-linkerd-service-mesh.md

 date:   2023-10-10 10:00:00 +0000
 author: Catherine Paganini
 ---
+*Guest post as part of the [cloud native sustainability week](https://tag-env-sustainability.cncf.io/cloud-native-sustainability-week/)*

 In the complex world of service meshes, Linkerd is known for its simplicity.
 But Linkerd has also focused on having the smallest possible resource footprint since its inception.
 That makes it not only the most efficient and cost-effective service mesh on the market but also the most sustainable one.
 In fact, due to its intelligent load balancing, adding Linkerd to your stack can actually reduce the overall resource footprint of your system as a whole.
 Too good to be true?
 It sounds like it, but it actually pans out.